Schn33W0lf/RasPiSmartMirrorGUI/README.md

   - tempSensorIn: the Id and output file (folder name (/sys/bus/w1/devices/XX-XXXXXXXXXXXX/) of the temperature sensor in the inside)
   - tempSensorOut: the Id and output file (folder name (/sys/bus/w1/devices/XX-XXXXXXXXXXXX/) of the temperature sensor in the outside)[They look equal, which one is the right?](#footnote-2)
   - infoId: the URL to the info sheet.
 You can seperate infos with a semicolon; and a line break.
 Semicolons, \n's, ... will be ignored.
 - feedback: Do you want to see errors, warnings, infos, debug Infos in your console?
 Do you want to log the console?
-(Bool) If you're loggin everything it will be saved in /opt/SmartMirrorGUI(...)/logs/date-time-when-the-gui-was-started.log
+(Bool) If you're logging the console, everything will be saved in /opt/SmartMirrorGUI(...)/logs/date&time-when-the-gui-was-started.log
 - texts:
   - time_...: Placeholder instead of the time until they load.
   - info_...: Placeholder instead of the infos until they load.